SharkyBamboozle/iVISPAR/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## :test_tube: Results
-Results on the SGP problem are shown below.
-More details about the results can be found [here](#bookmark-citation).
+- Results on the SGP problem are shown below
+- More details about the results can be found [here](#bookmark-citation)
+- Watch more examples on [YouTube](https://www.youtube.com/watch?v=Djis_xkgtW8)

 <div align="center">
   <img src="Resources/README/barplot_won_with_baselines_and_ci.png" alt="Sliding Geom Puzzle" width="600"/>